Israel Bombs Iran’s Heavy Nuclear Facility, New Report Confirms

 What to know about Iran's nuclear programme

-Iran - which says its nuclear programme is entirely peaceful - agreed under a 2015 deal with world powers to redesign and rebuild Arak so it could not produce weapons-grade plutonium.
+Iran, which says its nuclear programme is entirely peaceful, agreed under a 2015 deal with world powers to redesign and rebuild Arak so it could not produce weapons-grade plutonium.

 The following year, the IAEA said Iran had removed Arak's calandria, or reactor core, and rendered it "inoperable".

-Why Israel targeted the nuclear facility
+Why Israel targeted Iran's nuclear facility

 The Israeli military said Iran's government had "deliberately ordered [workers] not to complete the conversion... in order to exert pressure on the West".